 Mill Valley Public Library Book Club Kits contain all of the materials needed for a stellar book club experience: 9 paperback copies (or hardback if the title is new), 1 large type copy (when available) and 1 audiobook on CD version (when available) of a selected book.
 The kit also contains discussion questions, author interviews, read-alike suggestions, background info, and food and drink pairings.

 Book kits check out for 6 weeks and can be reserved up to 6 months ahead of time.
 To reserve a kit, contact the reference desk in person or by calling (415) 389-4292 x4740, or submit a request online.
+If you would like a more casual option, feel free to browse our Book Club Picks selections for multiple copies of books that our Library Book Clubs have previously read.

 - NEW!!
 The Lowland by Jhumpa Lahiri (fiction)–Set during the Naxalite Revolution in India during the 1960s, Pulitzer Prize-winning author Jhumpa Lahiri’s latest novel tells the poignant and compelling story of two Indian brothers, Subhash and Udayan, both very different in nature and both destined to lead very different lives.
 Jumping from India to Rhode Island, Lahiri’s excellent novel develops into an intimate examination of the tenuous bonds that hold families together and the choices which tear them apart.